anythingai/Hypothesis-to-Experiment-Orchestrator/README.md

-# 🔬 HEO - Scientific CI/CD Platform
+# 🔬 HEO - The Hypothesis to Experiment Orchestrator

 **Building Science.
 Faster.**